exo-addons/cloud-drive-sharepoint/README.md

 ```

-Add predefined services in eXo properties.
-The same effect as via connector plugin, but much simpler, possible via setings in eXo properties file.
+*Adding predefined services in eXo properties.* The same effect as via connector plugin, but much simpler, possible via setings in eXo properties file.
 On Platform 4.0 you'll need a new property to existing _configuration.properties_, on Platform 4.1 create (if not already done) your own _exo.properties_ and add described property to it.

 ```
 clouddrive.sharepoint.predefined=Marketing:http://marketing.acme.com:8000/_vti_bin/cmis/rest?getRepositories\n\